waqeen/cyber_security21/README.md

 Win condition
 ---
-Get unauthorized access to images described earlier and other containers in this repository (Kali, tomcat, portfolio website(redis and nginx, localhost:8080 by default).
+Get unauthorized access to images described earlier and suggest your solutions to gain access to the three remaining containers  (Kali, tomcat, portfolio website(redis and nginx, localhost:8080 by default).

+The attacks of the form **"Escape from the container"** and **"Increase privileges"** are of the greatest interest.

 **Good luck!**